keerthi-sekar/2021-GSC-NGO/README.md

 ## Run Prototype
 The following instructions is how to run the most latest build of the app.
-Click here: https://github.com/keerthi-sekar/2021-GSC-NGO/releases/download/v1.0/DonationQuest.apk and download the apk file onto your android mobile device.
+Click here: https://github.com/keerthi-sekar/2021-GSC-NGO/releases/download/v1.0/DonationQuest.apk to download the apk file onto your android mobile device.

 If you are unable to view the apk file through the link follow these steps:
 1. Go to releases section of the repository (below about me section of the repo)